 I’ve lived in Little Morven for most of my life.
 I stay because I’m needed and besides, there’s nowhere else I’d rather be.
 I won’t say the English weather hasn’t started to take it’s toll on these old bones – these days I’m a little creaky in the mornings – but when you know where you belong, why would you want to be anywhere else?

 ‘Whoever came up with the phrase ‘sleeping like a baby‘ never had a baby themselves.
-I’m a great-grandmother and I can assure you that if your baby sleeps through the night, you’re one of the lucky ones.
+I’m a great-grandmother, and I can assure you if your baby sleeps through the night, you’re one of the lucky ones.
 When I had my Rose, I couldn’t get her to sleep for more than two hours at a time and that was on a good day.
-And then, before you know it, you’re so tired that your body just won’t fall asleep even when you get the chance.
+Before you know it, you’re so tired your body just won’t fall asleep even when you get the chance.
 That’s not a good place to be in.

-By all accounts, they’re an unpleasant family and I’ve had my fair share of trouble from them, but a healer doesn’t pick and choose who’s worthy of healing.
+They’re an unpleasant family, and I’ve had my fair share of trouble from them, but a healer doesn’t pick and choose who’s worthy of healing.
 I’ll leave those sorts of decisions up to the Goddess.

-So when I saw her coming up my garden path, I gritted my teeth and invited her in.
+When I saw Claire coming up my garden path, I gritted my teeth and invited her in.
 I could tell she would have preferred to wait outside but then she might have been seen.
 And people talk, you see.

 Does she get plenty of sunlight?
-I asked Claire.
+I asked her.
 She looked at me as if I’d grown an extra head.
-It turns out she has some silly notion about keeping babies in the dark so as not to damage their sensitive eyes.
+It turns out she had some silly notion about keeping babies in the dark so as not to damage their sensitive eyes.
 This is England, I told her, not the African desert.
 No wonder she can’t distinguish between day and night!
-Take her for two walks each day, one in the early morning and one in the late afternoon and for goodness sakes let her get some sunlight on her skin.
+Take her for two walks each day, one in the early morning and one in the late afternoon, and for goodness sakes let her get some sunlight on her skin.

-I left her to digest this astonishing information while I got my jar of sleep tea from the kitchen.
+I left the woman to digest this astonishing information while I got my jar of Sleeping Tea from the kitchen.
 I always have some made up because I drink it myself most nights.
 It’s made from rose petals, lavender, chamomile and lemon balm.
 I grow all the herbs myself and then dry them.
 I like to keep an amethyst crystal in the jar too as it helps bring restful sleep and is protective as well.

-I told Claire to drink the tea and it will come through her milk.
+I told Claire to drink the tea and it would come through her milk.
 That and some sunshine will see her baby right.
-I didn’t expect her to thank me as she left but she did.
-She almost choked on it but she thanked me just the same.
+I didn’t expect her to thank me as she left, but she did.
+She almost choked on it, but she thanked me just the same.
 Even at my age people still surprise me.’

 Hattie’s Sleep Tea